Potato Salad with Mustard and Purslane (or Watercress)

 Preparation Method

-This fingerling potato salad with grainy mustard and greens has a wonderful flavor combination and very satisfying.
+This fingerling potato salad with grainy mustard and greens has a wonderful flavor combination and is very satisfying.
 Use purslane for a delicious tang; if you can’t find it, substitute watercress or arugula.
 Learn more.

 Purslane, often considered a weed, is a succulent used in Greek and Italian cooking.
 It’s rich in plant-based omega-3 fatty acids.
 Read all about using purslane here.